oxo-crab/overthewire-bandit/bandit.md

 **using a new command** `strings` **and** `grep`, **strings output all the strings from the file and grep prints line that matches pattern**

-**the key is, password is next to word 'millionth', so by adding pipe '|', i can filted the strings with grep**
+**the key is, password is next to word 'millionth', so by adding pipe '|', i can filter the strings with grep**

 *password - TESKZC0XvTetK0S9xNwm25STk5iWrBvP*